-Govt tried to cover up stampede, Railway minister should resign: TMC
+Govt tried to cover up stampede, Railway Minister should resign: TMC

 "There have been an increasing number of deaths on Indian Railways and the situation continues to worsen every day.
 And yet, the minister prefers to share video reels than address the problems of safety and overcrowding," he said.

+Northern Railway's chief public relations officer (CPRO) Himanshu Upadhyay said at the time of the incident, the Patna-bound Magadh Express was standing at platform number 14 and the New Delhi-Jammu Uttar Sampark Kranti Express was stationed at platform number 15.

+The stampede occurred on foot-overbridges connecting platforms 14 and 15 at New Delhi railway station when some passengers slipped while descending, causing panic and a deadly crush, a senior railway official said.

 At least 18 people were killed and more than a dozen injured in the stampede at the New Delhi Railway Station on Saturday night.
-PTI AO DV DV
+Railway Minister Vaishnaw has ordered an inquiry and set up a two-member high-level committee to investigate the lapses.
+PTI AO DV SCH PNT MNB